Harvard not alone: Other wealthy universities eligible for coronavirus relief, some now backing away

 The university reassured Yale students that “this decision will in no way diminish our financial support for them at this critical time.”

-Stanford University, who has the third largest endowment of nearly $27 billion, followed suit, asking that the Department of Education rescind its application for $7.3 million in coronavirus aid.
+Stanford University, which has the third-largest endowment of nearly $27 billion, followed suit, asking that the Department of Education rescind its application for $7.3 million in coronavirus aid.

 Princeton University, which has an endowment of $25 billion, also said this week that they would not accept the millions of dollars in assistance, and noted that they “did not request these funds” to begin with.